-NFC North roundtable: Who will be division’s most valuable player in 2023?
+NFC North Roundtable: Who will be division’s most valuable player in 2023?

 There’s a lot going on in the NFC North this season.

-In our next post previewing the division ahead of the 2023 season, Alyssa Barbieri of Bears Wire, Jeff Risdon of Lions Wire, Zach Kruse of Packers Wire and Tyler Forness of Vikings Wire answered the question: Who will be the most valuable player in the division in 2023?
+In the latest of a series of posts previewing the division ahead of the 2023 season, Alyssa Barbieri of Bears Wire, Jeff Risdon of Lions Wire, Zach Kruse of Packers Wire and Tyler Forness of Vikings Wire answered the question: who will be the NFC North’s most valuable player?

 Bears Wire: WR Justin Jefferson, Vikings